Madhvi12Saxena/Milestone-2/Project 1/Readme.md

 Test your changes locally by opening the index.html file in your web browser.
 Commit your changes and push them to your forked repository.
 Submit a pull request to the original repository.

 Built With

 HTML
 CSS
 JavaScript

 Credits

 OpenAI for providing the GPT-3.5 language model used to generate this README.

 License

 This project is licensed under the MIT License.

 Acknowledgments

 Mention any additional acknowledgments or credits for external libraries, resources, or tutorials that you used in the development of this project.

-Feel free to modify the README according to your actual implementation.
-If you have any specific sections or details you want to add or remove, feel free to customize the content to best suit your project.
-The README file serves as a guide for users and contributors to understand your project better.